sailfish-spotify/hutspot/docs/librespot.md

 nav_order: 4
 layout: default
 ---
+### Librespot

-You can turn your sailfish device into a Spotify Connect Player using Librespot.
-(For as long as Spotify supports the api it uses.)
+You can turn your sailfish device into a Spotify Connect Player using Librespot. *For as long as Spotify supports the api Librespot uses.*

-Librespot is available on [openrepos.net](https://openrepos.net/content/wdehoog/librespot)
+Librespot is available on [openrepos.net](https://openrepos.net/content/wdehoog/librespot).
+Stable versions are put on openrepos.net.
+Development versions are available on the OBS repository.

 ### Built on OBS
 On [OBS](https://api.merproject.org/package/binaries/home:wdehoog:librespot/librespot?repository=sailfishos_armv7hl) you can find a package to install it on Sailfish.
 For example (*use correct version*):